MuhammadKhoshnaw/BasicMVIApp/README.md

 ### LoadMovieList

 Let's look at [LoadMovieListInputPort](useCase/src/main/java/com/khoshnaw/usecase/movie/loadMovieList/LoadMovieListInputPort.kt).
-Our input port has one command that starts updating a movie list in the system cash.
+Our input port has one command that starts updating a movie list in the system cache.

 ```
 interface LoadMovieListInputPort : InputPort<LoadMovieListOutputPort> {